gabsilvcar/open-theremin/README.md

 If you have any problems with csound dependencies, you may want to build and installed it manually.
 Follow the build instructions for your machine on the BUILD.md, found at the https://github.com/csound/csound/ repo.

+## Qt6
+This project uses qt6 for it's graphical interface and needs to be installed before running